Hlinka Guard Emergency Divisions: Formation

 Many Slovak Army units and Slovak gendarmes sided with the rebels during the Slovak National Uprising.
 Relying on German troops to suppress the uprising was politically undesirable.
 Therefore, the Hlinka Guard, the paramilitary force of the clericofascist Slovak People's Party, was drafted to combat the partisans.
-President Jozef Tiso was an influential advocate of this, because he saw the Hlinka Guard as loyal to the Slovak State.
+President Jozef Tiso was an influential advocate of this, because he saw the Hlinka Guard as loyal to the Slovak Republic.
 Slovak fascist propaganda claimed that the uprising had been fomented by the Czech and Jewish minorities, considered "enemies of the state" because of their alleged support for Czechoslovakism and Communism respectively.
 Although many Czechs and Jews had been expelled from Slovakia, some had been allowed to remain.
-Their deportation or murder was seen as an integral part of the suppression of the uprising, and the Hlinka Guard was the preferred tool for the Slovak State's racial persecutions.
+Their deportation or murder was seen as an integral part of the suppression of the uprising, and the Hlinka Guard was the preferred tool for the Slovak Republic's racial persecutions.

 The commander of the Hlinka Guard, Alexander Mach, accused moderate Hlinka Guardsmen of being too "soft" and allowing the uprising to occur.
 Other Hlinka Guardsmen accused Mach of being soft on the rebels, and he was removed from his position and replaced with Otomar Kubala.
 Because of doubts about the loyalty of certain elements of the Hlinka Guard, it was decided to create a new organization within the Hlinka Guard for the suppression of the uprising.
 POHG companies began to separate from the rest of the Hlinka Guard in early September, during the first weeks of the uprising.
-Its intended purpose was to restore the Axis Slovak State's control over central Slovakia in conjunction with German troops, and to persecute real and supposed enemies of the Slovak State.
+Its intended purpose was to restore the Axis Slovak Republic's control over central Slovakia in conjunction with German troops, and to persecute real and supposed enemies of the Slovak Republic.
 The Hlinka Guard had previously assaulted Jews in public during the first years of the regime, enriched itself through the process of "Aryanization" (confiscation of Jewish-owned businesses and property), and participated in the forcible roundups that sent two-thirds of Slovakia's Jews to death camps in 1942.